mooofin/portfolio/src/posts/nix.md

 /nix/store/bwacc7a5c5n3qx37nz5drwcgd2lv89w6-hello-2.1.1

-That long string of characters is a **cryptographic hash**-a unique fingerprint computed from _every single input_ used to build the component.
+That long string of characters is a **cryptographic hash**—a unique fingerprint computed from _every single input_ used to build the component.
 This includes:

 - The source code itself.